 Once I caught the commotion over my right shoulder and recognized there was a medical emergency, I took immediate action.
 I bolted toward Bashir and pointed to the man saying, “He needs a doctor, and where is the toilet?”
 Bashir said, “Downstairs to the left.”
 I flew down the stairs with Mike Yon in hot pursuit.
 “Do you know where the men’s room is?” he asked.
 I told him we were on the way and stayed in front in case it was only one stall.
 But it wasn’t – there were plenty of open toilets, as we had beaten the rush down to them.
 We were back before the ceremony re-started, and I resumed my post.

 During the past three years, we have accomplished some amazing projects.
 I’ll be posting in detail about two of them in the near future.
-What is important to remember, as we close down our Nimroz operations and move on, is that all the projects we did in Nimroz were conceived by, designed by and built by Afghans who are residents of the province (except for Bashir, who is moving after he closes down our operations).
-As the only American in the lash-up, my role was limited to minor editing of reports.
+What is important to remember, as we close down our Nimroz operations and move on, is that all the projects we did in Nimroz were conceived by, designed by and built by Afghans.
+As the only American in the lash-up, my role was limited to minor writing of reports and moving money for paydays.
 The Boss was the man with the vision to tell USAID we could go down to Zaranj and work, and he proved he was right.
 I know I sound like a broken record, but I am trying to point out how easy it is to get things done in this country when you know what you’re doing.
 And if you know what you are doing in Afghanistan, you will never walk into some public awards ceremony without first visiting the men’s room.
-I now remember that I used to know that, and I bet I don’t forget again anytime soon.
+I now remember that I once knew that, bet I don’t forget it again anytime soon.